 I’ve made many a banana bread recipe in my life, but I am going on record saying, this is my absolute favorite.
 It’s a moist and flavorful banana bread with apple chunks in every bite, what’s not to like?
 This recipe is so simple and easy to make that it might quickly become one of your favorites too.

-It’s exactly as it sounds, and it’s incredible.
-With a banana bread filled with chunks of diced apple.
+If not, I’m about to blow your mind!
+Can you imagine a banana bread filled with chunks of diced apple?!
 To make it even better, it’s covered in an easy homemade cinnamon streusel topping and then topped with a powdered sugar glaze.
-You know it’s going to taste great because it looks AMAZING.
 In fact, you may never be able to enjoy a plain banana bread recipe again- it’s THAT good!

 Apple Banana Bread Ingredients

--Eggs: Eggs are important to create a leavening, adds flavor, and with the flour, combine to make the perfect crumb.
+-Eggs: Eggs are important for leavening, adding flavor, and with the flour, combine to make the perfect crumb.

 -Sour cream: You can use sour cream or plain/vanilla Greek yogurt, both have similar results and make this bread rich and moist.